Implicational propositional calculus: Satisfiability and validity

 Satisfiability in the implicational propositional calculus is trivial, because every formula is satisfiable: just set all variables to true.

 Falsifiability in the implicational propositional calculus is NP-complete, meaning that validity (tautology) is co-NP-complete.

-In this case, a useful technique is to presume that the formula is not a tautology and attempt to find a valuation which makes it false.
+In this case, a useful technique is to presume that the formula is not a tautology and attempt to find a valuation that makes it false.
 If one succeeds, then it is indeed not a tautology.
 If one fails, then it is a tautology.